Was the cult classic ‘Chronicles of Narnia’ inspired by a little town in the northeast of England?

 It’s like reconnecting with our inner child and keeping our imagination alive.

 I think there’s a high probability that Narni, Oxford and Durham all played a part in the creative process of The Chronicles of Narnia, both on purpose and by accident.
 There is no clear-cut winner.

-I decided to keep it up as it got a couple of local historians looking into it and it’s a nice reminder to the first chapter of my own story, which undoubtedly began in Durham.
+I decided to keep it up as it got a couple of local historians looking into it and it’s a nice reminder of the very first chapter of my own story, which undoubtedly began in Durham.
 Which city is Narnia based on?
-I guess we’ll never truly know and I’m fine with that.
+I guess we’ll never truly know… and I’m fine with that.